Maternity leave entitlements

 How long can I take maternity leave?

 You can take up to 12 months unpaid parental leave to care for your new baby.
 This leave will be reduced if you take any special maternity leave before your bub is born.

 Parents can split the parental leave – so that each parent takes some time off to care their new baby.

 What happens to my job when I return to work?

 You are entitled to return to work into the position you held before starting your parental leave.
 If that position no longer exists due to a genuine restructure you should be offered a role with similar status and pay in the company.

 When do I have to tell my employer that I am pregnant?

 You must inform your employer at least 3 months before the expected date of birth of your child.
 Take a look at our Maternity Leave Letter which gives you an idea of what you need to include.

-For more information relating to parental leave in New Zealand take a look at the Department of Labour website.
+For more information relating to parental leave in New Zealand take a look at the Ministry of Business, Innovation and Employment website.